The 2020-21 NCAA basketball season is underway with 351 Division 1 teams vying to land one of the coveted 68 spots in the annual tournament.

-While March is still months away, NCAA college basketball games are available every day for betting, as are a selection of NCAA basketball futures bets that could pay off along the way.
-Here’s how to identify and take advantage of NCAA basketball lines for the 2019-20 season.
+While the madness of March is still a couple of months away, NCAA college basketball games are available every day for betting, as are a selection of NCAA basketball futures bets that could pay off along the way.
+Below you’ll find betting odds for today’s games, along with advice on how to how to pick a winner.

 With the college basketball betting season underway, it’s a great time to be speculative and look for a price in the futures betting market.